revbayes/revbayes.github.io/tutorials/branch_specific_div/index.md

 In this first exercise we are interested in knowing if there is diversification-rate variation among branches for our study tree.
 That is, we want to see if we can reject a constant rate birth-death process.
-Therefore, we don’t focus on branch-specific parameter estimates but instead on the marginal likelihood estimation for model testing.
+Therefore, we don't focus on branch-specific parameter estimates but instead on the marginal likelihood estimation for model testing.

 We assume that you have completed the RB_BasicDiversificationRate_Tutorial to estimate the marginal likelihood under a constant-rate birth-death process.
-If you haven’t done so, then you should go back and do this now!
+If you haven't done so, then you should go back and do this now!

 Read the tree